Oranges

 - Cheesemanii – (aka Cheeseman, aka Lycopersion cheesemanii f. minor) A wild species that looks like and tastes better the smallest “grape” tomatoes from the grocery store!
 Small pear/oval shaped, bright orange/red with a piercing complex acidic and sweet flavor.
 Taste tests rate this one – 9/10.
 This variety was used in breeding programs for its interestingly powerful beta-carotene gene.
 Plants grow “wild” with huge masses of fruit.
 Very rare.
 Ind.
 60 days Limited Pkt…$3.00

-- Chukkloma Orange – Back for 2024!
-A juicy Roma (if there is such a thing!)
+- Chukkloma Orange – A juicy Roma (if there is such a thing!)
 Brilliant orange-yellow large oblong fruits that have excellent flavor and are not dry.
 I really liked its performance in our gardens trials in 2009 & 2011, noting its high production all season long.
 Very comparable to another favorite “Orange Banana“, only better for smaller gardens.
 Ind.
 70 days Pkt…$3.00

 - Earl of Edgecomb – A heirloom from a New Zealand sheep farmer, who (claiming his title in England) became the 7th Earl of Edgecombe in 1960 bringing this tomato with him when he came.
 Absolutely defect-free, gorgeous bright orange globes of 3” (12-16oz) that have (in each) 8 seed cavities, thick walls with meaty interiors, offering very tart, rich flavor…making them perfect for sauces and canning.
 Plants show generally good disease resistance with few problems.
 Heavy production.
 Ind.
 73-90 days Pkt…$3.00